Bijective enumeration of planar bipartite maps with three tight boundaries, or how to slice pairs of pants: Equivalence with the Eynard-Collet-Fusy formula, and limiting statistics in random maps with boundaries

 Let $M$ be a planar map with three boundary-faces $\partial_1,\partial_2,\partial_3$, that are \emph{not} supposed to be tight.
 We consider the problem of finding cycles homotopic to the boundaries $\partial_i$ of $M$, with minimal length.
 The optimization problems of finding shortest paths with certain topological constraints on surfaces have been investigated in the literature on effective geometry and computer science.
 In particular, some of the ideas used in this section are similar to \cite{CdVLa07,CdVEr10}.
 We mention that the discussion below generalizes easily to maps with more than three boundaries.

 As in Section \ref{sec:universal-cover-maps}, we may and will assume that $M$ is a map on the triply punctured sphere $S$, and we denote the punctures by $x_1,x_2,x_3$.
 For $i\in \{1,2,3\}$, let $\CC^{(i)}_{\min}(M)$ be the set of cycles in $M$ that are freely homotopic to the contour of $\partial_i$ in the punctured sphere $S$, and that have minimal possible length.
 This minimal length will be denoted by $2\ell_i(M)$, where $\ell_i(M)$ is a positive integer or half-integer.
 Note that, when $M$ is essentially bipartite, $2\ell_i(M)$ has the same parity as the degree of $\partial_i$.
 Our goal is to collect a number of facts about the structure of $\CC^{(i)}_{\min}(M)$.
+In particular, we will see that it carries a natural order relation which makes it a lattice.

 As in the preceding sections, it will be useful to work on the universal cover $\tilde{M}$ of $M$ introduced in Section \ref{sec:universal-cover-maps}, which is a map on the universal cover $p:\tilde{S}\to S$.
 We will however use a slightly different index notation, replacing $\partial_A,\partial_B,\partial_C$ with $\partial_1,\partial_2,\partial_3$, $x_A,x_B,x_C$ with $x_1,x_2,x_3$.
 The automorphisms $A,B,C$ are renamed $A_1,A_2,A_3$, and the distinguished ideal corners $\tilde{x}_A,\tilde{x}_B,\tilde{x}_C$ are renamed $\tilde{x}_1,\tilde{x}_2,\tilde{x}_3$, see for instance Figure \ref{fig:Univcovcarre} for a reminder of the former notation (we will not use $\tilde{x}_{B'}$ here).